AmberForrester/Portfolio/README.md

 }
 ```

-Create a folder within the `components` folder called `ui` - this will hold all the Acerternity UI components. <br />
+Create a folder within the `components` folder called `ui` - <ins>this will hold all the Acerternity UI components.</ins> <br />
-Within the `ui` folder create the `Spotlight.tsx` file and paste the source code from the installation instructions here.
+Within the `ui` folder create the `Spotlight.tsx` file and paste the source code from the installation instructions.

 Add the `Spotlight.tsx` file affect to the `Hero.tsx` component by importing and adding className's with styling:
 ```tsx